Publikationen

 Boas, Hans C. & Steffen Höder (Hgg.). i.
 Vorb.
 Constructions in contact 3.
 Constructional schemas and patterns in contact [Arbeitstitel].

 Boas, Hans C. & Steffen Höder (Hgg.). i.
 Vorb.
-Current and future challenges for Diasystematic Construction Grammar [Arbeitstitel].
+Diasystematic Construction Grammar at work: The need for a non-modular, data-driven approach to multilingual grammar [Arbeitstitel].
 In Hans C. Boas & Steffen Höder (Hgg.), Constructions in contact 3.
 Constructional schemas and patterns in contact [Arbeitstitel].

 Boas, Hans C. & Steffen Höder (Hgg.). i.
 Vorb.
-Introduction [Arbeitstitel].
+What makes Construction Grammar relevant for contact linguistics – and vice versa?
+[Arbeitstitel].
 In Hans C. Boas & Steffen Höder (Hgg.), Constructions in contact 3.
 Constructional schemas and patterns in contact [Arbeitstitel].

 Goll, Sabrina, Steffen Höder, Sarah Paetzke & Nina Sternitzke. i.
 Vorb.
 The GrammArNord handbook.
 Kieler Arbeiten zur skandinavistischen Linguistik.